shbwb/bwb/README.md

   src="https://bwb.js.org/pages/bwb-logo.jpg" alt="BWB Studio"
   width="90" height="90" align="right"></a>

 > Welcome to use BWB!
-Only build for you.
+Only build for you！

 <hr>